salanisor/role_ansible_execution_environments/README.md

 Example Playbook
 ----------------

-Once you update the [role varilables](https://github.com/salanisor/role_ansible_execution_environments#role-variables) execute the following playbook to build your Execution Environment.
+Once you update the [role varilables](https://github.com/salanisor/role_ansible_execution_environments#role-variables) execute the playbook to build your execution environment.

     ---
     #
-    # Simple Ansible playbook to set up the environment to build an Execution Environment image.
+    # Simple Ansible playbook to set up the environment to build an execution environment image.
     #
     # How-to: ansible-playbook -v execution_environments.yaml
     #